There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 This unit addresses core microeconomic and macroeconomic principles that underlie strategic business decision making and national/international policy formulations.
 Students discuss how individual firms and households make economic decisions and interact in markets; develop a solid understanding of the functioning of modern macroeconomic and financial markets; and acquire a deep insight of major historical and contemporary economic issues.

 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online Restricted

 - Level 1 core unit in the Agribusiness and Agricultural Science; Agribusiness major sequences

-- Students are able to (1) identify core theoretical economic perspectives and how these influence business decisions and strategies; (2) explain the principles of prices and markets from an economic perspective; (3) develop basic analytical skills at a practical level with applications to industry case studies; (4) describe the dynamics of the global economy with respect to international trade and finance; and (5) analyse both microeconomic and macroeconomic policy.
+Students are able to (1) identify core theoretical economic perspectives and how these influence business decisions and strategies; (2) explain the principles of prices and markets from an economic perspective; (3) apply basic analytical skills at a practical level with applications to market and firm case studies; (4) identify the key determinants of wage-setting in labour markets; and (5) analyse both microeconomic and macroeconomic policy.

 - Unit Coordinator(s)

 - Unit rules

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.